Tasman (National Provincial Championship)

 Tasman (often known as the Tasman Mako and formerly Tasman Makos) are a New Zealand professional rugby union team based in Tasman Bay / Te Tai-o-Aorere, New Zealand.
 Established in 2006, they play in the National Provincial Championship.
-They play their home games at Lansdowne Park in Blenheim or Trafalgar Park in Nelson, both in the Tasman region.
+They play their home games at Lansdowne Park in Blenheim or Trafalgar Park in Nelson.
 The team is affiliated with the Crusaders Super Rugby franchise.
 Their home playing colours are red and blue.

 Current squad

-The Tasman Mako squad for the 2022 Bunnings NPC.
+The Tasman Mako squad for the 2025 Bunnings NPC.

 Honours

 Tasman have been overall Champions twice, winning the title in 2019 and 2020.
 Their full list of honours include: